 There are many ways that we can be reducing our carbon footprint and moving towards a more green future.
 Our energy consumption takes a significant toll on our environment, with the majority of us still relying on traditional energy sources.
 One way that you can help the planet and your wallet is by going green with solar panels.
-In this beginner’s guide to a solar set up, we aim to demonstrate just how simple the process can be, and how you could be ready to make the most of your new solar panels in no time!
+In this beginner’s guide to a solar set up, we aim to demonstrate just how simple the process can be, and how you could be ready to make the most of your new solar panel set up in no time!

 How does solar work?